PORTFOLIO - FISH ART

 A leaping young rainbow.
 Fish is pewter with acrylic and resin.
 The mount is a roof slate tile.

-This was a birthday present for my daughter, so not for sale!
+This was a birthday present for my daughter

 Size: 30 x 30 (sides: 30 mm)